astronomer/airflow-guides/guides/airflow-components.md

 ### Executors:

-By default, Airflow can use the LocalExecutor, SequentialExecutor, or the CelelryExecutor.
+By default, Airflow can use the LocalExecutor, SequentialExecutor, or the CeleryExecutor.

 - The SequentialExecutor just executes tasks sequentially, with no parallelism or concurrency.
 It is good for a test environment or when debugging deeper Airflow bugs.

 - The LocalExecutor supports parallelism and hyperthreading and is a good fit for Airflow running on local machine or a single node.

-- The CeleryExecutor is the preferred method to run a distrubted Airflow cluster.
+- The CeleryExecutor is the preferred method to run a distributed Airflow cluster.
 It requires Redis, RabbitMq, or another message queue system to coordinate tasks between workers.

 There is a communinty contributed MesosExecutors and KubernetesExexcutor that can execute tasks across  larger clusters, but neither of them are _currently_ production ready.